 In 1997 they purchased 25 acres high on the slopes of Atlas Peak (approximately 1500 feet) north east of the town of Napa.
 This is prime hillside Cabernet Sauvignon country but was covered with chapparel and the soils were essentially rock.
 After removing some 50 tons of rock they planted the property to Cabernet Sauvignon that same year.
 This vineyard led to their first commercial release of Cabernet Sauvignon in 2001.
 Recognizing the importance of terroir in winemaking, the winery was named after the rounded ancient river rocks (the cobblestones) found in abundance in the soils of their original Monterey County vineyard.

 Saul is long time pioneering radio mogul who has lived in Los Angeles for many years.
 He started his original FM radio station (KCBA, now KKGO – with formats of classical, jazz and currently contemporary country) in 1959 by placing broadcast equipment on top of a flag pole high on the slopes of Mt.
 Wilson overlooking the entire Los Angeles Basin.
 Saul rented land from the US Forest Service and cleared brush with a tractor to make way for this first antenna.Today he is a breath of fresh air in the Los Angeles corporate dominated radio market.
 He is the only independent operator of an FM station in Los Angeles, and is the owner of Mount Wilson FM Broadcasters, Inc. He is passionate about his radio stations as well as his wine and the early success of his radio stations allowed him to return to his agricultural roots and become involved in the wine industry.
 At the time of this review Saul is in his 90s, very much involved in both his businesses and still coming into the office every day.
+His children are also involved and hopefully can continue the family ownership of these stations for years to come.

 Their focus is on limited production estate wines from their own vineyards – the total production includes about 1000 cases of Chardonnay from their Monterey vineyard and two Cabernet Sauvignons from their Napa Atlas Peak Vineyard.
 Cobblestone continues to seek out unique vineyard terroir regardless of its location.
 They looked for several years for a high end Pinot Noir vineyard and most recently purchased a small vineyard planted entirely to Pinot Noir, located on the southern part of New Zealand’s north Island.
 They produce a Burgundian style Pinot containing the best of “new world” fruit.
 Cobblestone firmly believes in releasing their wines only when they are “ready”.
 As a result you will find their current vintages are typically a year or two older than most current vintages on the market.
 Not all wineries have the luxury of this extra aging – but to the consumer this is a great thing as their Cabernet Sauvignon wines are well integrated both in flavor and structure by the time they are released.